mongodb/docs/source/includes/intro-aggregation-boolean.rst

-Boolean expressions evaluates its argument expressions as booleans and return a boolean as the result.
+Boolean expressions evaluate their argument expressions as booleans and return a boolean as the result.

 .. |boolean-exp| replace:: Boolean expression